 Getting the mulch right is a very important part of composting.
 There is a separate post explaining the factors that influence composting which is a good idea to read also.
 This post explains what are looking for in a composting mulch.

 The Sun Mar units are supplied with a bag of compost sure which is made of hemp.
 Auboise hemp bedding is a very similar product to compost sure and it is widely available.
+Sun Mar recommend adding one cupful per person per day.
 Auboise is the soft part of the hemp plant and it absorbs 4 times more moisture than wood shavings.
 Because it is soft it composts easily.
-A mix of 80% Auboise and 20% peat is a good ratio.
-Another option is mix of 60% wood shavings, 40% moss peat is a good starting point for all the Sun Mar Units.
-For the Biolan units, which do not have the Sun Mar’s rotatable drum, we need to create some air pockets in the mulch so substitute 10% of the wood shavings for conifer bark strips.
-The function of the shavings is to provide structure to the pile which creates pockets of air which are replenished each time the drum is rotated.
-The function of the peat or Auboise is to hold the moisture from urine between visits, more on this part later.
+On the topic of moisture, if the unit is being used regularly then the storage of moisture in the compost is less of an issue as there is liquid (urine) being added all the time.
+In such a situation, you could thin out the auboise with some wood shavings.
+Shavings provide structure to the pile which creates pockets of air which are replenished each time the drum is rotated.
+The function of the auboise is to hold the moisture from urine between visits.
 Generally speaking saw dust or bark as a main ingredient are not suitable.
 Saw dust is too fine and does not create the air spaces required in the pile for aerobic odourless composting.
-Bark is too durable for the composting bacteria to break down but as mentioned above it is useful to create air spaces in Biolan composting units.
+Bark is too durable for the composting bacteria to break down but in Biolan units that do not have a rotatable drum, it is useful to create air spaces in the compost pile.
 Wood species to avoid are cedar, cypress, redwood and eucalyptus as they have sap that is antimicrobial.
-The best kind of peat for composting is coarse.
+Peat is not considered environmentally friendly, but if you choose to use it to increase the liquid storage, the best kind of peat for composting is coarse.
 Fine peat moss may compact, and lose it’s porosity but you can add more shavings or chip in the mix to counter this.

 Internal Composting Toilets